rayandaod/Digital-communication-project/README.md

 # PDC_project
 Team: Jean Chambras and Rayan Daod

-To read the project instructions, please read the project.pdf
+To know more about the project instructions, please read the project.pdf